tilboerner/laserchicken/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Based on Ruby on Rails 4, Feedzirra, also released under the MIT License.
+Based on *Ruby on Rails* and *Feedzirra*, also released under the MIT License.